aleshaleksey/fansys23/06-abilities.md

 - A familiar has an intelligence of 5 + [Bind Familiar level] x 2.
 - A familiar has HP, MP, and SP dependant on the "Bind Familiar" level.
-- A familiar retains the HiT of its base creature but uses your saves, has resistance to damage based on the spellcasting that was used as a prerequisite to bind it.
+- A familiar retains the HiT of its base creature but uses your saves, has additional resistances based on the spellcasting that was used as a prerequisite to bind it.
 - A familiar has an empathic link with its binder to a distance based on the "Bind familiar" level.

 **Prerequisites**: To bind a familiar the entity must have at least one "spellcasting" ability.